TheOdinProject/curriculum/javascript/computer_science/project_hash_map.md

 ### Collisions

 We have another problem that we need to deal with: collisions.
-A collision occurs when two different values generate the exact same hash code.
+A collision occurs when two different keys generate the exact same hash code.
 Because they have the same hash code, they will land in the same bucket.

 Let's take an example: hashing the name `"Sara"` and the name `"raSa"` will generate the same hash code.
 That is because the letters in both names are the same, just arranged differently.
-Turn out, we can rework our `stringToNumber` function so that it can give us unique hash codes which depends on where the letter appear in the name using an algorithm.
+We can rework our `stringToNumber` function so that it can give us unique hash codes which depends on where the letter appear in the name using an algorithm.

 ```javascript
 function stringToNumber(string) {